jbcbdse/typescript-seed/README.md

 ## Using this seed

-Fork this repo and start coding adding code to the `src/` directory.
+Fork this repo and start adding code to the `src/` directory.

 ## Developing